-It is the City's position that any gift received valued above \$50 is to be disclosed and included in the City's Register of Gifts.
+It is the City's position that any gift received (and not able to be returned) by an Council Members and valued above \$50 is to be disclosed and included in the City's Register of Gifts.
 This requirement goes beyond the legislative requirement, which requires disclosure of gifts above \$300 only.

-The Department of Local Government, Sport and Cultural Industries has prepared the frameworks shown at attachments A, B, and C to assist Elected Members and CEO's in disclosing gifts.
+The Department of Local Government, Sport and Cultural Industries has prepared the frameworks shown at attachments A, B, and C to assist Council Members and CEO's in disclosing gifts.

-In accordance with the LGA, Elected Members (section 5.87A) and CEOs (section 5.87B) are required to disclose gifts that are received in their capacity as an Elected Member or CEO and:
+In accordance with the LGA, Council Members (section 5.87A) and CEOs (section 5.87B) are required to disclose gifts that are received in their capacity as an Council Members or CEO and: